manymoments/manymoments.github.io/_posts/2019-06-07-modeling-the-adversary.md

 *Crash*: once the party is corrupted, it stops sending and receiving all messages.

 *Omission*: once corrupted, the adversary can decide, for each message sent or received, to either drop or allow it to continue.
+Note that the party is not informed that it is corrupted.

 *Byzantine*: this gives the adversary full power to control the party and take any (arbitrary) action on the corrupted party.